Boundary tracing

 Boundary tracing, also known as contour tracing, of a binary digital region can be thought of as a segmentation technique that identifies the boundary pixels of the digital region.
 Boundary tracing is an important first step in the analysis of that region.

-Boundary is a topological notion.
-However, a digital image is no topological space.
-Therefore, it is impossible to define the notion of a boundary in a digital image mathematically exactly.
-Most publications about tracing the boundary of a subset S of a digital image I describe algorithms which find a set of pixels belonging to S and having in their direct neighborhood pixels belonging both to S and to its complement I - S. According to this definition the boundary of a subset S is different from the boundary of the complement I – S which is a topological paradox.
+In topology, a boundary can be defined precisely due to the precise nature of topological spaces.
+However, digital images do not obey the same rules as topological spaces, and thus the appropriate definition of boundary is less clear.
+For example, most publications about tracing the boundary of a subset S of a digital image I describe algorithms which find a set of pixels belonging to S and having in their direct neighborhood pixels belonging both to S and to its complement I - S. According to this definition, the boundary of a subset S is different from the boundary of its complement I – S, which is impossible in normal topology.

 To define the boundary correctly it is necessary to introduce a topological space corresponding to the given digital image.
 Such space can be a two-dimensional abstract cell complex.
 It contains cells of three dimensions: the two-dimensional cells corresponding to pixels of the digital image, the one-dimensional cells or “cracks” representing short lines lying between two adjacent pixels, and the zero-dimensional cells or “points” corresponding to the corners of pixels.
-The boundary of a subset S is then a sequence of cracks and points while the neighborhoods of these cracks and points intersect both the subset S and its complement I – S. The boundary defined in this way corresponds exactly to the topological definition and corresponds also to our intuitive imagination of a boundary because the boundary of S should contain neither elements of S nor those of its complement.
+The boundary of a subset S is then a sequence of cracks and points while the neighborhoods of these cracks and points intersect both the subset S and its complement I – S.

+The boundary defined in this way corresponds exactly to the topological definition and corresponds also to our intuitive imagination of a boundary because the boundary of S should contain neither elements of S nor those of its complement.
 It should contain only elements lying between S and the complement.
-This are exactly the cracks and points of the complex.
+These are exactly the cracks and points of the complex.

-This method of tracing boundaries is described in the book of Vladimir A. Kovalevsky and in the web site.
+This corrected method of tracing boundaries is described in a book by Vladimir A. Kovalevsky and in its corresponding website.